 Babies and children without a spleen may have frequent infections.
 This is at least partially preventable with daily antibiotics.

 Complications depend on whether dextrocardia is part of a larger syndrome, and whether other problems exist in the body.
 Complications include:

 Call your provider if your baby:

 Seek emergency care if your baby has:

 Some syndromes that include dextrocardia may run in families.
-If you have a family history of heterotaxy, talk to your health care provider before becoming pregnant.
+If you have a family history of heterotaxy, talk to your provider before becoming pregnant.